 The problem is that the surveys don’t pick up the issues early enough.
 This is because they typically ask the same questions of all stakeholders to support a “compare and contrast” analysis across the organisation.
 This approach will not provide a complete or relevant picture.
 That requires the survey to recognise the difference between leaders and followers and to ask questions relevant to each group.

-In any organisation, there are only a handful of senior managers with sufficient authority to take decisions that will cause material changes to the business and without doubt, the biggest killer of success for any change program is the inability of the change team to get these leaders to make a decision.
+In any organisation, there are only a handful of senior managers with sufficient authority to make decisions that will cause material changes to the business and without doubt, the biggest killer of success for any change program is the inability of the change team to get these leaders to make a decision.

 The reasons for not making a decision are varied and include: